 - Open Decipher TextMessage, select your phone.

 - Pick a contact with text messages you need to print for court.

 - Choose Export.

-- Open the saved PDF on your computer.
+- Open the saved PDF of your text messages on your computer.

 - Select Print to print out text messages for court or trial.

-Decipher TextMessage displays all your text messages for court in the easy to read program window.
+Decipher TextMessage displays all your text messages for court in the easy to read format

 When you first open the program you will see your iPhone in the left-hand column of Decipher TextMessage.
 If you don't see your iPhone in Decipher TextMessage, make sure you have backed up the phone on your computer!